MicrosoftDocs/VBA-Docs/api/Project.OutlineCode.FieldID.md

 > [!NOTE]
-> In Office Project 2007 and later versions, the enterprise constants in **PjCustomField** do not apply.
+> In Office Project 2007 and later versions, the enterprise constants in **PjCustomField** don't apply.
 Project Server can have an unlimited number of enterprise text custom fields that use a hierarchical lookup table.
 For usability and performance reasons, the number of enterprise custom fields should be limited to a few hundred or less.

 You can access project outline codes and custom fields through the project summary task, which is  `Task(0)`.
 For a task outline code, the **FieldID** can be one of the following **[PjCustomField](Project.PjCustomField.md)** constants: